 The Nature of Human Beings

-What, according to Aristotle, is the form of a human being?
-The answer is that this form is a "soul" (ψυχή).
-The soul, according to Aristotle, is the starting point for living.
+So for Aristotle the form of a human being is a "soul" (ψυχή).
+The soul, according to Aristotle, is the "the cause (αἰτία) and starting-point (ἀρχὴ)" for living.

 The Soul is a First Actuality

 In human beings, the soul is not an "actuality" without qualification.
 It is a "first actuality."